-Prerequisites: Foundational Science and Biology
+Prerequisites: Earth Science and Biology

-In this course, you will explore Earth systems and resources, the interconnectivity of the living world, population dynamics, and issues of land and water use.
-You will tackle the concepts of geology, atmospheric circulation, water resources, and soil dynamics.
-You will also gain a deeper understanding of plate tectonics and ecosystem structures, as well as how these processes affect humans and the environment.
+In this course, you'll explore Earth systems and resources, the interconnectivity of the living world, population dynamics, and issues of land and water use.
+You'll tackle the concepts of geology, atmospheric circulation, water resources, and soil dynamics.
+You'll also gain a deeper understanding of plate tectonics and ecosystem structures, as well as how these processes affect humans and the environment.
 Additionally, you will explore nutrient cycling, water and land use, and how an ever-growing human population puts pressure on natural resources.

-You may enroll in this course as a stand-alone, one semester course, or it can be combined with Energy, Pollution, and Climate Change (Advanced Environmental Science 2) to prepare you for the AP Environmental Science exam.
+You may enroll in this course as a stand-alone, one semester course, or it can be combined with Energy, Pollution, and Climate Change for a complete, rigorous, year-long environmental science course.